 Houston Astros (21-13) at Arizona Diamondbacks (21-11)

-We have some interleague action on Saturday’s MLB slate, as the Houston Astros and the Arizona Diamondbacks meet in game two of their three game set from Chase Field on Saturday.
+The Houston Astros and the Arizona Diamondbacks meet in the finale of their three game interleague set from Chase Field in MLB action on Sunday.

 The Houston Astros will be looking to rebound after losing game two on Saturday by a final score of 4-3.
 George Springer belted a solo home run for his 7th long ball of the season, while Brian McCann and Derek Fisher each had a double and an RBI to round out the scoring for the ‘Stros in defeat.
 Yuli Gurriel, Alex Bregman and starting pitcher Charlie Morton each added base hits as well to cap off the offense for Houston in the loss.
 Charlie Morton took the loss, after giving up three runs on three hits while walking four and striking out three over five innings of work.
 Chris Devenski ended up with the loss to drop to 1-1 this season.
 Justin Verlander will start game three and is 4-0 with a 1.13 ERA and 62 strikeouts this season.
 In his career, Verlander is 3-0 with a 2.61 ERA and 26 strikeouts against Arizona.